Episode 38

 Inspiring Conversations with Coaches Transforming Lives and the World—Practical Tools for Personal Growth and Positive Change

-Featuring life, health & transformation coaches being the change they want to see in the world!
+Featuring life, health & transformation coaches being the change they want to seek in the world!
 Listen in as they share what they are doing to make the world a better, kinder and more sustainable place for us all as they navigate the journey between coach and entrepreneur.
 And share their expertise to make your life better in the process.

 Jill Hart - The Coach's Alchemist &